 In almost all cases, no contact is good.
 It gives things some time to heal on their own, at a point when, in most situations, any other actions would just make things even worse due to the whole breakup being so fresh and emotionally charged.

 The only situations when doing a no contact phase might be bad are when your situation is a very strong case of Category B, or a situation that fits into Category C. In those less common types of cases, refraining from communication may possibly make things worse.

 Most breakup situations are Category A, though, and with Category A, doing no contact is usually the best way forward to begin with.

 “Should I do a 30 day no contact rule?”

 Some say that no contact with an ex for a month is the right amount of time.
 In my experience and in the experience of many of my clients, you don’t need that much time away.
 Often 1-2 weeks will suffice, and my recommendation from my main no contact guide fits within that time parameter.

 30 days no contact gives your ex time to start missing you and to lose those feelings of missing you again too.
 She can come full circle in that time.
 That’s why one month of no contact is just a bit too long for a lot of situations.
 You can try it if you think you need longer than what I recommend, but no contact for a month is probably overkill.
 If you want to do it for a bit longer, do 3 weeks instead.

 “I plan to do 60 days no contact, is that okay?”

 Again, a 60 day no contact rule is going to be too long.
 Your ex has time to want you back and then get over you again in that amount of time.
-Basically, if you do no contact for 2 months, you miss your chance to have her back.
+Basically, if you do no contact for 2 months, you miss your chance to win her back.